 The text only version may be available in large print, Braille or audio CD.
 For further information call emc accessibility on 0800 198 5000.
 The product code(s) for this leaflet is: PL00014/0859 .

-Ibuprofen 3 Months Plus 100mg/5ml Oral Suspension Strawberry Flavour - P
+Boots 3 Months Plus Ibuprofen 100mg/5ml Oral Suspension Strawberry Flavour (P)

 This medicine is available without prescription to treat minor conditions.
 However, you still need to give it carefully to get the best results from it.

 This medicine contains Ibuprofen which belongs to a group of medicines called non-steroidal anti-inflammatory drugs (NSAIDs) which act to relieve pain, swelling (inflammation) and reduce fever.
 It can be used for the fast, effective relief of mild to moderate pain such as teething pain, toothache, earache, sore throat, headaches and minor aches and sprains.
 It can also be used to relieve the symptoms of colds and flu and to reduce fever, including fever after vaccination at 3 months of age.

 This medicine can be given to children from the age of 3 months.
 However, some children should not be given this medicine or you should seek the advice of their pharmacist or doctor first.